Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 465 should in theory be just a bit better than the GeForce GTX 650 Ti in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 465 should perform just a bit faster than the GeForce GTX 650 Ti in general. (explain)

-Texel RateThe GeForce GTX 650 Ti will be a lot (about 122%) better at AF than the GeForce GTX 465. (explain)
+Texel RateThe GeForce GTX 650 Ti should be a lot (about 122%) more effective at AF than the GeForce GTX 465. (explain)

-Pixel RateThe GeForce GTX 465 is a lot (approximately 31%) more effective at anti-aliasing than the GeForce GTX 650 Ti, and also capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 465 should be much (more or less 31%) better at full screen anti-aliasing than the GeForce GTX 650 Ti, and capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison